 LONDON — France and the U.K. have agreed to spend £120 million ($197 million) on a feasibility study toward a joint unmanned combat aircraft (UCAV).
 The agreement, announced jointly by French President Francois Hollande and U.K. Prime Minister David Cameron during a one-day summit Jan.
 31 at RAF Brize Norton, U.K., is part of a wider scheme to strengthen defense ties following the Lancaster House treaty signed in 2010.
 The statement of intent launches a two year-study that will see ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "France, U.K. Working On UCAV Study".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "France, U.K. Working On UCAV Study".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.